danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/6_-_Chapter_6__Enhanced_Quality_—_Raising_Your_Standards,_Getting_Best_Results (1).md

 Moments later, she scanned the response, which clarified that while sourdough bread-making did date back to ancient Egypt, it became popularized globally over the centuries.
 "Boom!
 It's Egypt," she declared, earning a round of applause from the lunch table.
 Annie smiled, satisfied that ChatGPT had fueled an informed dialogue and kept the lunchtime debates fun and factual, rather than just hearsay.

-Meanwhile, across the building at Razorbeam, Miranda had a less-than-pleasant surprise waiting for her.
+Meanwhile, across the building at Razorbeam, Eleanor had a less-than-pleasant surprise waiting for her.
 "How did we miss that deadline again?" she fumed.
 It was her usual chaotic self at the office: filled with brilliance, but trailing behind on details--like passwords and schedules.
 The last thing she needed was for her critical passwords--you know, the ones she keeps on sticky notes--to join her lunch order on the list of forgotten things.

-Violetta, ever the proactive Senior Analyst, realized it was time to tackle communication issues directly.
+Miranda, ever the proactive Senior Analyst, realized it was time to tackle communication issues directly.
 She approached Benji and said, "Let's do a daily clarity audit for all office-wide emails.
 We need to track miscommunications before they escalate."

 "I'll set up a workflow in Elicit to help," he replied, eyes sparkling as he punched into his keyboard.